openai/gym/README.rst

     brew install boost-python --with-python3

-When running Box2D environments (LunarLander, CarRacing, BipedalWalker) on OSX, ``box2d-kengz`` package may be needed instead of standard ``box2d-py``.
+When running Box2D environments (LunarLander, CarRacing, BipedalWalker) on OSX, ``Box2D`` package may need to be built from source (pypi installation does not build the libraries correctly).
 If you see error message along the lines of

 ``AttributeError: module '_Box2D' has no attribute 'RAND_LIMIT_swigconstant'```